starVisionTeam/VS/README.md

 # VS: Reconstructing Clothed 3D Human from Single Image via Vertex Shift

-The code and models of VS is coming soon!
+The code and models of VS are coming soon!

 ## Citation
 Please consider citing the paper if you find the code useful in your research.